 To connect an ASCII serial device, LAN/WAN component or a server through a serial port (RS-232) to the Paragon II system, use one of our serial CIMs.
 They are P2CIM-SER, P2CIM-SER-EU and AUATC.
 These CIMs can emulate an ASCII terminal and convert the serial data from the ASCII device to VGA video (800x600x60) and PS/2 keyboard signals.
-This conversion allows users to access and operate any ASCII serial device connected to the Paragon II system.
+With this conversion, you can access and operate any ASCII serial device connected to the system.